Exploring The Competitive Space: Amazon.com Versus Industry Peers In Broadline Retail - Amazon.com (NASDAQ:AMZN)

 -

-With higher gross profit of $86.89 Billion, which indicates 5.24x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.
+Compared to its industry, the company has higher gross profit of $86.89 Billion, which indicates 5.23x above the industry average, indicating stronger profitability and higher earnings from its core operations.

 -

-The company's revenue growth of 13.33% is notably higher compared to the industry average of 11.47%, showcasing exceptional sales performance and strong demand for its products or services.
+The company's revenue growth of 13.33% exceeds the industry average of 11.04%, indicating strong sales performance and market outperformance.

 Debt To Equity Ratio